jackylee1/rynmurdock.github.io/_posts/2020-09-10-GPT3_psycholinguistics.md

 So in addition to the future directions stated above, it looks like I'll have to try larger models as well.
 I've also realized that comparing Spanish- or Dutch-trained models could be interesting, as those languages generally have a fair NP1-bias.
 There could be some very interesting results from multi-lingual models as well.
 There is much to do!

-## Update: Online Attachment Bias is Very Different!
+## Update: Attachment Bias is Very Different When Disambiguating Directly!
 (Probably)

 I've confirmed over and over again that when asked questions about a sentence in the form of multiple choice, True/False, etc., GPT-2 chooses high attachment, the opposite of average humans; however, my brilliant advisor pointed out that I could let GTP-2 resolve the ambiguity of these relative clause sentences by having it indicate the gender of the noun the clause applies to.
-This is commonly referred to as "online" completion, in contrast to the "offline" questions I've been focusing on previously.
+This sentence-completion is an appealing way to assess GPT-2's "preference" when producing sentences.

 For example, we compare the probabilities of GPT-2 outputting "himself" or "herself" given this sentence:

 > The brother of the princess who injured

 and this allows us to infer a decision in which either the brother or the princess injured themself.
-It turns out that GPT-2's online attachment "preference" is the complete opposite of its offline behavior, showing a serious bias towards low attachment.
-There is a caveat, though: for the online assessment, I've yet to use a corpus with a human baseline -- unlike in my offline comparisons.
-It could be that the items are strange in some way, but I will likely be able to collect a corpus where
+It turns out that GPT-2's attachment "preference" measured here is the complete opposite of its offline behavior, showing a serious bias towards low attachment.
+There is a caveat, though: for the more "online" assessment, I've yet to use a corpus with a human baseline -- unlike in my more "offline" comparisons.
+It could be that the items are strange in some way, but I'm hoping to be able to collect a corpus where
 I can directly compare to see if the bias is higher than in English speakers.
 I've also found that there is quite a bit of possibility for pushing and pulling this behavior around by slightly altering the length, the nouns, and other features of the sentence, so, again, I'll have to find a baseline for comparison.
+This could also be a good opportunity to try manipulations to see how GPT-2 responds compared to humans with this prompt: for instance, I could see if evern longer dependencies show any shift in bias.

-Whatever the case, this is a good example of how important the materials/prompts you use are, especially if you're using them with language models such as GPT-2.
+Whatever the case, this is a good example of how important the materials/prompts you use are, especially if you're working with language models such as GPT-2.